Child Support Questions and Answers

 A Financial Affidavit is a form required by many courts in their local rules.
 The form states the child’s monthly needs and expenses.
 In some counties, the financial affidavit must be filed several days in advance of the court date as well as being given the opposing party.
 Because these can be due as early as the date the request for child support is filed, you should have helpful documents ready as soon as possible.
 These would be checkbook registers and receipts, bank statements, credit cards statements, check stubs, etc. You should also ensure these are available in court to provide verification of the figures inserted on your financial affidavit.

 10. Who pays taxes on Child Support?

-By law?
-Neither parent is required to pay for college.
+The court can require a parent to contribute to paying for private school for the children and even daycare.
+However, the court cannot require a parent to pay for college.
+In NC child support terminates when a child turns 18 or graduates from high school whichever is later.
 For that reason, when child support is being negotiated, parents may want to come to an agreement regarding how to save and invest for college.